nicholas-fedor/goGenerateCFToken/README.md

 There are several options for providing the `api_token` and `zone` to `goGenerateCFToken`, as it uses [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper) to enable configuration functionality.

 - YAML Config File:
-    Setup a configuration file, as shown in the provided `config.yaml.template`, in a location, such as the default `$HOME/config.yaml`.
+    Setup a configuration file, as shown in the provided `config.yaml.template`, in a location, such as the default `$HOME/.goGenerateCFToken/config.yaml`.
     If using a custom location, then use the `--config [path]` flag.
 - Environment Variables:
     If no config file is found or specified, then the program falls back to environment variables.

-    ```console
+    ```bash
     export CF_API_TOKEN="your-cloudflare-api-token-here"
     export CF_ZONE="example.com"
     ```